What are the different types of motorcycle insurance?

 What is an at fault motorcycle insurance claim?

 An ‘at fault claim’ is any claim that cannot be recovered from another party, either in part or in full, such as:

 - an accident where we decide the rider of the Budget-Direct-insured motorcycle is partially or entirely at fault

 - an accident where we decide the driver of the other vehicle or another person is entirely at fault but you cannot tell us their full name, residential address and vehicle registration number

 - theft, attempted theft or a malicious act

 If you make an at-fault claim, you’ll need to pay the applicable excess/es.

 What is a motorcycle insurance excess?

-A motorcycle insurance excess is the fixed amount you pay towards a claim.
+A motorcycle insurance excess is the fixed amount you pay towards an at fault claim.